dre32722/dre32722.github.io/assets/handsonlabs/exploretheapis-3.md

 ### Specify a GET Request

 In the right pane, we can now specify our API request in the space immediately to the right of the GET button..
-If you are using Postman on your host and accessing the APIs running in your VM thne you will need to determne the IP address of the VM and use that otherwise you can simply enter http://localhost:3000.
+If you are using Postman on your host and accessing the APIs running in your VM thne you will need to determne the IP address of the VM and use that otherwise you can simply enter the following ``` http://localhost:3000/physicians```

 <img src="./img/exploretheapis-3-6.PNG" />